1. Check to make sure gun is unloaded.

-Place a drop of oil on the #1 screwdriver to prevent parring the rubber on the butt pad and then remove the two rear screws from the butt pad.
+2. First place a drop of oil on the end of the screw driver to make removing the butt pad easier.
+Next place the screw driver into the butt pad and remove the two screws in the butt pad.

 JARD, Inc. Copyright 2014